strategineer/personal-website/content/tabletop/rifts/gming.md

 weight: 1
 ---

+# Foundry Tips

+- Use Google Earth Pro images for battle maps!
+  - Save Google Earth images at the highest possible resolution 8192x4518 then change the grid size to a value between 20-30 so that 100m on the image is equal to 50in on the VTT (I'm not sure why the right value changes here....)
+  - do keyword search for abandoned factory, building, etc. to get dilapidated/ruined buildings appropriate for the rifts setting

 # Gming things to remember

 - NPCs should communicate during combat whether to taunt, compromise or surrender